operasoftware/devopera/blog/_posts/2015-01-29-bruce-nlhtml5-sausages.md

 ---
-title: NLHTML5 Presentation: “Bruce’s tour of the sausage factory”
+title: 'NLHTML5 Presentation: “Bruce’s tour of the sausage factory”'
 authors:
 - bruce-lawson
 intro: 'I was invited to give a talk to the inaugural NLHTML5 meet-up in Amsterdam about how web standards have been made in the past, and how that will change in the future.'